jimmejardine/qiqqa-open-source/docs-src/Notes/Qiqqa Internals/Extracting the text from PDF documents.md

 ### TL;DR

 1. the original PDF, *renamed* using the *content hash*.
-2. the extracted text (as a series of words plus box coordinates in a propietary text format)
+2. the extracted text (as a series of words plus box coordinates in a proprietary text format)